tigera-solutions/cc-aks-security-compliance-workshop/README.md

 ---

+## Configure your cluster and Install de applications

+Configure Calico parameters for a quicker visualization of the changes done during the workshop, and install and configure demo applications.

+- [Configure your cluster and Install de applications] (./config-demo-apps.md)

+---

 ## How Calico supports PCI compliance requirements

 Tigera’s solutions, Calico Cloud and Calico Enterprise, enable north-south controls such as egress access, east-west controls such as microsegmentation, and enterprise security controls, policy enforcement, and compliance reporting across all Kubernetes distributions in both hybrid and multi-cloud environments.
 Calico provides the following features to help achieve PCI compliance.